1wheel/roadtolarissa/source/_posts/2014-06-23-even-fewer-lamdas-with-d3.markdown

     .domain(d3.extent(data.map(function(d){ return d.sepalLength; })))
 ```

 `data` is an array of objects, each with a `sepalWidth` and a `sepalLength` property. `data.map` is a function [built into](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) every javascript array.
-It takes a function (in this case, `function(d){ return d.sepalWidth; }`), calls it on each element of the original array, and returns a new array containing the returned values.
+It takes a function (in this case, `function(d){ return d.sepalWidth; }`), calls it on each element of the original array, and returns a new array consisting of the returned values.

 Since `sepalWidth` is always a number, `map` returns an array of numbers.
 This array is immediately passed to `d3.extent`, which returns the min and max sepalWidth and is used to set the domain of the `x` scale.